Larry Feign: Education and early career

 Feign is from Buffalo, New York.

 He attended the University of California, Berkeley and Goddard College in Plainfield, Vermont, graduating with a B.A. in 1979, and received an MFA in Creative Writing from Pacific University in Forest Grove, Oregon in 2012.

 His earliest comic-strip character was known as "Hoiman the Mouse", which he created as the mascot for Dum, a mimeographed magazine produced a few times per year with several collaborators in primary school.
 Later he co-created a strip called "Billy Wizard", which began as a collaboration in high school with Jon Tschirgi.
-Billy Wizard became the mascot of a bootleg vinyl record label, "Wizardo Rekords".
 He and Tschirgi also formed a rock band which released one LP record in 1976 under the name The B. Toff Band, and a 45 rpm single in 1978 under the name Billy Wizard.

 Feign started cartooning professionally in 1980 in Honolulu, where he worked as a caricature artist in the International Marketplace.
 In 1983, he moved to Los Angeles and worked for the animation studio DIC Productions as a storyboard artist for the "Heathcliff the Cat" animated television series.